rajyadav1814/edge-agents/README.md

 3. Configure environment variables
 4. Deploy functions to your Supabase project

+For beginners, we recommend following our [step-by-step tutorials](./docs/tutorials/README.md) to learn how to create, deploy, and test edge functions.
 For detailed instructions, see the [Getting Started Guide](./docs/getting_started.md).

 ## Documentation